-What is a High Lift Garage Door Conversion?
+What is an Arizona High Lift Garage Door Conversion?

-To carry out a high lift garage door conversion, you’ll require twelve inches of clearance for installing the equipment (such as drums, spring bars, end bearing plates, etc.) in addition to the clearance height you desire.
+To carry out a high lift garage door conversion near you, you’ll require twelve inches of clearance for installing the equipment (such as drums, spring bars, end bearing plates, etc.) in addition to the clearance height you desire.
 If you have less than a foot of clearance, the installation won’t be possible.

-Why Might You Need a High Lift Garage Door?
+Why Might You Need a High Lift Garage Door Near You?

 The primary reason for converting a standard garage door to a high lift is installing a two or four-post car lift.
 You’ve probably seen these at the repair shop, the car is driven onto a platform and is lifted into the air.